fjvallarino/monomer/tasks.md

     - Add support for validation
     - Add max length limit
     - Add range limit
+    - Initialize validators (maybe input is invalid and that needs to be signaled)
+  - Think widget config in a similar way to style config (combinator functions)
   - Compare Cairo/Skia interfaces to make Renderer able to handle future implementations
   - Can _wiChildren be removed from Widget and only be kept in Container?
   - Rename spacer